cartonmarkup/cssCarton/README.md

 Think of styleables as books in a shelf.
 Every book has it's own individual styled spine and size (determined by its content).
 If you have a lot of books you start to stack them onto each other and fill the last empty space that's left on the shelf.
 The same way cells where arranged to build a grid, styleables added to a cell follow each other and fit or break into a new line depending on their type.
-But most importantly, styleables contain the content and finally, they are those elements that provide styling for your page layout.
+But most importantly, styleables contain the content and they are those elements that provide styling for your page layout.
 To color things up, attach every css attribute you wish to the styleables and put them into the cells of your grid.

+### stretch
-### stretch ( `<tag class="_stretch"></tag>` )
+( `<tag class="_stretch"></tag>` )
-For flexible usage, stretched stylebles are always as wide as their closest wrappinng cell ( borders, margins and paddings will be substracted from the inherited wide ).
+In order to gain flexibility, stretched styleables are always as wide as their closest wrappinng cell ( borders, margins and paddings will be substracted from the inherited width ).
-This is great, because if you wanna use the same stretched styleable class in different cells their is no need for extra styles to adjust.
-Also you don't need to adjust in future.
-Stretched styleables will still fit after a dynamic update of the wrapping cells dimensions and also fit to cells you don't had a glue that you will need them when you created the css class for the styleable.
+This is great, because if you want to use the same stretched styleable class in different cells there is no need for extra styles to adjust to different cell width.
+You won't need to adjust the stretch if you change the wrapping cell in future.
+Stretched styleables will also still fit after a dynamic update of the wrapping cells dimensions.
+Even more so, they will also fit to cells that you didn't have a clue you would use when you created the styleable.
 Before I forget, because it demands on enough space, a stretched styleable will always break into a new custom line ( Even if you add a static width, that is much smaller than the length of the surrounding cell – What is by the way in my eyes no good approach for this element ).